Registration

 3. Check your My UM-Dearborn Student Portal to see if you have an advising hold

-If you have a hold, you must either schedule an appointment with your academic advisor, or email them your planned course schedule.
+- If you have a hold, we’re here to help!
+You can schedule an appointment with your advisor or email them your planned course schedule.

 Tips for success: